tarves/cv/cv.md

 #### Programming Languages
 **Go:** Expert in Go language.
 I have performed research on
-	the language, build a static analysis tool, performed code reviews, and built various small tools
+	the language, built a static analysis tool, performed code reviews, and built various small tools

 **C:** I have built small tools in C and performed research